swiss/api-guidelines/README.md

 a singular resource name is allowed in case a property (e.g. state) of a ressource is exposed as sub-ressource for simple update

-the pseudo identifier ```self``` used to specify a resource endpoint where the resource identifier is provided by authorization information (see **MUST** identify resources and sub-resources via path segments).
+the pseudo identifier ```self``` used to specify a resource endpoint where the resource identifier is provided by authorization information (see **MUST** [identify resources and sub-resources via path segments](file:///C:/Users/U80872465/AppData/Local/Temp/07c5eb20-32a2-4dad-8870-7c64f6b72fda_output.zip.fda/output/index.html#143).

 ### MUST use URL-friendly resource identifiers [228]

 To simplify encoding of resource IDs in URLs they must match the regex ```[a-zA-Z0-9:._\-/]*```.
 Resource IDs only consist of ASCII strings using letters, numbers, underscore, minus, colon, period, and - on rare occasions - slash.

-**Note:** to prevent ambiguities of unnormalized paths resource identifiers must never be empty.
+**Note:** to prevent ambiguities of [unnormalized paths](file:///C:/Users/U80872465/AppData/Local/Temp/07c5eb20-32a2-4dad-8870-7c64f6b72fda_output.zip.fda/output/index.html#136) resource identifiers must never be empty.
 Consequently, support of empty strings for path parameters is forbidden.

 ### MUST use kebab-case for path segments [129]